jakobhaervig/openfoam-dockerfiles/README.md

 On most Linux systems: ``/home/jakob/openfoam-data``

 ## 4. Optional: Save an alias for running the Docker container
-*4a)* Instead of running the starting the docker container with the command, let's save an alias for that command:
+*4a)* Instead of running the starting the docker container with the command, let's save an alias for that command (macOS and Linux only).
+Copy/paste the following in the terminal:
 ```shell
 case "$OSTYPE" in
   linux*)   echo "alias of${ofver}='docker container run -ti --rm -v $HOME/openfoam-data:/data -w /data openfoam:${ofver}'" >> $HOME/.bashrc ;;